terminatorul/perl-ODBC/README.md

 my ODBC::Environment $env .= new;
 say .key for $env.drivers:
 ```
 Drivers are provided as a hash of hashes, with the registered driver name as the first-level key, and possible driver attributes as the nested (second-level) key.
-A `driverList()` method is also available to provided the drivers and attributes as a list of pairs holding lists, in the order enumerated by the ODBC API.
+A `driverList()` method is also available, to provide the drivers and attributes as a list of pairs holding lists, in the same order enumerated by the ODBC API.